opencaesar/oml-tutorials/tutorial2.md

 	includes <http://example.com/tutorial2/description/objectives#>
 ```

-12. Let us check that our ontologies are still good, by running the task `tutorial2/oml/build` from the [=Gradle Task view=], and waiting for it to finish running in the [=Gradle Executions view=].
+12. Let us check that our ontologies are still good, by running the task `tutorial2/oml/build` from the [=Gradle Tasks view=], and waiting for it to finish running in the [=Gradle Executions view=].
 This should run with no errors.

 **New Queries**